ad1grzs/A-Physicist-s-Perspective-on-Quantitative-Fiance/README.md

 This repository is a structured portfolio of projects that progressively build core competencies.
 Topics range from stochastic processes to derivatives pricing, time series modeling, portfolio optimization, and more.

+Each project is complemented by theoretical notes, also available in [PDF format](./notes.pdf), to provide foundation and quick reference.
+These are pre-eliminary and will be revised and updated periodically.

 ---

 ## 🌌 Philosophy